datasaur-ai/robosaur/robosaur.md

 For the `create-projects` command, Robosaur can behave smarter with the help of a state file.

 In case of project creation using `create-projects`, the state file will keep track on what projects have been submitted to Datasaur, and for which teams.
-This allows the script to be used to create projects using the same bucket structure for different teams by only changing the relevant config (for example `teamId`, `assignment` and `customScriptId`)
+This allows the script to be used to create projects using the same bucket structure for different teams by only changing the relevant config (for example `teamId`, `assignment` and `fileTransformerId`)

 For project export using `export-projects`, the state file will keep track which projects have been exported from which teams.
 In subsequent runs, any projects that have been previously exported will only be exported again if there is a change in the project status.